Welcome, Introductions, apologies

 MN explains the importance of data and statistics and how we can use them to make changes.

 MN explained a sub panel will now be looking into ‘Use of Force’.
 The process is still being looked into.
 MN explained any S&S panel member can join the sub panel.
 Anyone who isn’t fully vetted can be vetted to join.
-The first meeting for the UOF sub panel will be on 17th March 2020.
-This meeting will just be to understand UOF, the powers and the processes.
+The first meeting for the UOF sub panel will be on 25th June 2020 and wil be virtual via Microsoft teams..
+This meeting will just be to understand UOF, the powers and to help develop the processes.

 Training for both the panel and officers is done from both a national and local level.